Last Updated on September 19, 2022 by Michael

 - Signing up for the rental company’s loyalty program is worthwhile since it may give you a bit more clout for vehicle selection.

-- Silvercar’s fleet is made up entirely of Audi AWD vehicles.
+- Silvercar’s fleet is comprised entirely of Audi AWD vehicles.

 - Rent a Jeep.
 All the major rental car companies offer them in their fleets.
 They typically use language like “Jeep Wrangler or similar” to avoid guaranteeing that you will get a specific make and model.
 Your best bet is to select a Jeep when you reserve the vehicle, and then call ahead of pickup to confirm that you will in fact get one.